carlospadron/etl/README.md

 # Conclusions

+## Sling
+- Great for replications as it includes many inbuild features (retries, streaming etc)
+- it has a very low memory impact
+- it is not as fast as other solutions

 ## DuckDB
 - is a winner (in terms of execution time) for both small and large datasets
 - it is not distributed so it might struggle with very large datasets